SeabertYuan/better-workday-calendar/README.md

 # Better Workday Calendar

-A lightweight, fast, and private extension that fixes overlapping course terms in the course calendar view on UBC workday.
+A lightweight, fast, and private browser extension that fixes and improves various features on the course calendar view on UBC workday.
 We hope people submit issues and feedback to keep this project alive as long as possible!

 <details>
 <summary><b> Details </b></summary>